 10. Eating & drinking

 Have you ever seen a penguin drinking fresh water?
 Nope, because they don't.
 African penguins swallow salt water when they are swimming.
 A specialised suborbital gland filters salt out of their blood, and they then sneeze this salt out.
-If we had this ability, Cape Town's water crisis would be a non-issue.
+If we had this ability, Cape Town's water crisis would have been a non-issue.

 Penguins also have very few tastebuds compared to us - they don't even have the DNA to be able to taste bitterness, sweetness or umami (savouriness).
-All that they are able to taste is salty or bitter - which is important as these are the tastes that allow them to eat only fresh fish, not rotting ones.
+All that they are able to taste is salty or sour - which is important as these are the tastes that allow them to eat only fresh fish, not rotting ones.
 Imagine if we could be healthy all the time, not craving chocolate and being able to eat really gross-tasting health food with ease!

 One thing we can be better at: Making a difference

 With fewer than 30 000 breeding pairs of African penguins left in the wild, it is crucial that we all do our part to save these bundles of joy.
 Here are a few things you can do to support these endangered animals:

 - Support SANCCOB or the African Penguin and Seabird Sanctuary (APSS) – amazing organisations doing great work to save our wild penguins.